 At Lismore Preschool we aim to provide a supported and secure environment where children are viewed as capable, competent individuals who are actively involved in constructing their own learning.
 We seek to embed sustainable and equitable best practice within all experiences and interactions, supporting shared thinking, social justice, inclusion, and reflective practice built around our relationships and connectedness to country.
 Lismore Preschool acknowledges the people of the Bundjalung Nation and the local Widjabul Wia-bal Country as the traditional custodians of the land on which we live and learn.

-We use a child-centred play-based curriculum underpinned by the principles, practices, and outcomes of the National Early Years Learning Framework – “Belonging, Being and Becoming.”
-As part of the Lismore community, we are committed to respectful partnerships with local family support organisations in our region, advocating for the rights of children both within the Preschool and the wider community.
+We value a child-centred play-based curriculum underpinned by the principles, practices, and outcomes of the National Early Years Learning Framework – “Belonging, Being and Becoming.”
+(V2.0).
+As members of the Lismore community, we are committed to respectful partnerships with local family support organisations in our region, advocating for the rights across all contexts.

 In relation to children, we believe: